Bell, A. and Garrett, P. (eds) (1998). Approaches to Media Discourse.

 Models for the Study of Mass Communications.
 2nd ed.
 London: Longman.

-An Introduction.
-2nd ed.
+and Society: An Introduction.
+4th ed.
 Oxford: Oxford University Press.

 O'Sullivan, T., Dutton, B. and Rayner, P. (2003).